Contents

 This study reported that there may be no clear differences between a BLOCK and DUP model when working with adolescent athletes which can support your coaching practice.
 Whilst those undertaking the DUP approach benefited from reduced fat mass and body fat percentages compared to BLOCK, this could be attributed to external factors, such as nutrition, which the researchers could not control.
 Nutrition can be a grey area for S&C coaches, so using external resources (such as the video link below) can be invaluable as an avenue for player/parent education.

-With the findings of this study showing that no periodised model holds a distinct advantage over the other, the question is “should we periodise at all?”
-In the attached article, Grgic et al., (2018) (see article link below) makes a compelling argument for avoiding periodised training all together.
-As mentioned in the ‘Objective’ part of this study, BLOCK periodisation builds competence through repetition and gradual progression, whereas the theoretical basis for DUP lies in training variety for the stimulation of greater strength development and related characteristics.
+With the findings of this study showing that no periodised model holds a distinct advantage over the other, the question is “Should we periodise at all?”
+In the attached article, Grgic et al., (2018) (see article link below) compellingly argue for avoiding periodised training altogether.
+As mentioned in the ‘Objective’ part of this study, BLOCK periodisation builds competence through repetition and gradual progression, whereas the theoretical basis for DUP lies in training variety for stimulation of greater strength development and related characteristics.
 However, as stated by Grgic and colleagues, it could be argued that so long as strength training is challenging, safe, and progressive, the “what” and “how” of the programme may be irrelevant with regards to development.
-A balanced approach as seen in the video may prove to be a good starting point for any aspiring youth S&C coach.
+A balanced approach as seen in the video may be a good starting point for any aspiring youth S&C coach.

 Reviewer’s Comments